LauGuillardin/LauGuillardin.github.io/_posts/2022-07-12-microGEM-DNAextraction_Thujaplicata.md

 #### DNA extraction

 1. **Samples selection** Take the samples from their envelopes (24) and add **≤10** mg of dried tissue per sample by using the precision balance in the small room, in a 2mL **eppendorf** with two tungsten beads (3mm).
-3. **Disruption of the samples** Pipette 100ul of 5XGREEN+ buffer per eppendorf.
+3. **Disruption of the samples** Pipette 100ul of 5XGREEN+ buffer per sample.
 Use the TissueLyser for 1min at 30Hz (x2, reversing the position of the adaptors).
 Placed 12 samples per adaptor and be sure they are well balanced.
 4. Vortex thoroughly and let the tube sit in a rack for 10 minutes.
 5. **Prepare the Extraction pre-mix**: